-On March 13, 2018, 1Globe filed a complaint against the Company in the Eastern Caribbean Supreme Court in the High Court of Justice, Antigua and Barbuda, or the Antigua Court.
-The complaint seeks a declaration that the five persons purportedly proposed on its alternative ballot at the 2017 AGM were elected as directors of the Company at that meeting, an order of the Antigua Court that those directors be installed as the Company's board of directors, and a declaration that any actions taken on behalf of the Company at the direction of the board of directors since the 2017 AGM are null and void.
+On March 13, 2018, 1Globe filed a complaint against the Company in the Antigua Court.
+The complaint seeks a declaration that the five persons purportedly proposed on the Non-Public Submission at the 2017 AGM were elected as directors of the Company at that meeting, an order of the Antigua Court that those directors be installed as the Company's board of directors, and a declaration that any actions taken on behalf of the Company at the direction of the board of directors since the 2017 AGM are null and void.
 On April 10, 2018, 1Globe filed a notice of application in the Antigua Court seeking an order declaring the result of the disputed election, an urgent order restraining the Company's board of directors from acting, pending determination of the dispute, including acting to initiate or continue litigation against the Shareholder Group, and other related relief.
-The Company is vigorously defending this lawsuit; however, the Company cannot predict or estimate an outcome or economic burden for this case at this time.
-Hearings in this litigation are scheduled for May 9 and 18, 2018.
+The Company attended the first hearing on May 9, 2018.
+In July 2018, the Antigua court heard an application by 1Globe for interim injunctive relief preventing the Company from exercising its rights under the Rights Agreement.
+This application was unsuccessful, but the judge set an expedited timetable to trial.
+The trial of the matter took place from December 3 to 5, 2018.
+On December 19, 2018, the judge handed down his judgment, finding in Sinovac's favor in full, dismissing 1Globe's claim and declaring that the Rights Agreement was validly adopted as a matter of Antigua law.
+On January 29, 2019, 1Globe filed a Notice of Appeal.
+On March 4, 2019, 1Globe filed an application for urgent interim relief, seeking an injunction to prevent Sinovac from continuing to implement its Rights Agreement until the resolution of the appeal.
+This urgent interim relief application was heard on April 4, 2019, at which the Court of Appeal made an order restraining the Company in similar terms to the Delaware Court order of March 6, 2019, together with restraint from operating the Rights Agreement in any way that affects 1Globe's rights or shareholding until determination of the appeal.
+There will be further hearings and an appeal at which the Company will continue to vigorously defend the litigation; however, the Company cannot predict or estimate an outcome or economic burden for this case at this time.